Warning This site is not recommended for Internet Explorer browsers. Please use another web browser to get a better experience.

 Safran supports important Korean space programs with our telescope mirrors onboard Korean earth observation satellites KOMPSAT-2 & 7, GOCI 1 and EOIRSat, and our telemetry and communication systems installed at KARI’s ground stations.
 With ArianeGroup, Safran also provides technologies to the Korean Space Launch Vehicles KSLV-1 and KSLV-2.

-years of relationship with South Korea
+start of relationship with South-Korea

 100 %